tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 that contain unknown words
 from the content you read, watch or listen to in your target language and adding them to Anki in a form of targeted sentence cards (TSCs).
-You put an example sentences in the question field and the definitions, pictures and pronunciations in the answer field.
+You put an example sentence in the question field and the definitions, pictures and pronunciations in the answer field.

 Sentence mining and immersion are the two most important components of our method.